t04s23/pythonanywhere/README.md

-# historic_cities_django
+# Creating an App of Historical City Data with Django
-A Django application showing the growth and location of historical cities based on the Urban Spatial Data from 3700BC to 2000AD found at https://sedac.ciesin.columbia.edu/data/set/urbanspatial-hist-urban-pop-3700bc-ad2000, and is a copy of a version done in ruby at https://github.com/scharlau/historical_cities.
+This provides a simple Django application showing the growth and location of historical cities based on the Urban Spatial Data from 3700BC to 2000AD found at https://sedac.ciesin.columbia.edu/data/set/urbanspatial-hist-urban-pop-3700bc-ad2000, and is a copy of a version done in ruby at https://github.com/scharlau/historical_cities.

-Use xlrd to parse excel sheet https://www.oreilly.com/library/view/data-wrangling-with/9781491948804/ch04.html - but this only reads xls files, so switched to https://openpyxl.readthedocs.io/en/stable/ which proved very fast for the 10k plus records.

-Use manage.py dbshell to confirm records are in the sqlite database.

-Given so many records, we need to use pagination: https://docs.djangoproject.com/en/4.1/topics/pagination/

-Things to try:
-1. organise cities by country
-2. Add chart showing population for each city.
-3. Add map showing location of each city.
+This is fine as a walk-through exercise in getting a database driven django site up and running.
+After that, it can be used for a number of other exercises noted further below.

 Step 1) We'll use location of historical cities based on the Urban Spatial Data from 3700BC to 2000AD found at https://sedac.ciesin.columbia.edu/data/set/urbanspatial-hist-urban-pop-3700bc-ad2000, which you can save to somewhere on your device.
 This gives us plenty of interesting things that we can do with the data.